kiliankoe/pyqdb-api/README.md

 ]
 ```

 `/quotes?author=Notch` returns all quotes by a specific author.
 This is case-sensitive.
+Also accepts multiple comma-separated authors: `Notch,Jeb`.

-`/quotes?ip=127.0.0.1` returns all quotes submitted by a specific IP
+`/quotes?ip=127.0.0.1` returns all quotes submitted by a specific IP.

+`/quotes?rating_above=10` returns only quotes with a rating above the specified value.

+`/quotes?after=1417388408` returns only quotes submitted after the given unix timestamp.

-`/quotes/1` returns the specific quote with that id
+`/quotes/1` returns the specific quote with that id.